cvbate/DatabasesFlooding/README.md

 - This table appears to satisfy 3NF, the table is in 2NF, and there are no transitive dependencies.
 All non-key attributes appear to directly depend on the primary key (gid).

 #### Fourth Normal Form (4NF)
+- Since the table already in 3NF, and there are no multi-valued dependencies present, the table meets the requirements of 4NF.